stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

-By default GLFW creates an OpenGL surface for a new window which can be disabled using the `DISABLE_OPENGL` hint.
-However the argument for this hint is irritatingly the opposite of what one would expect (and all the other hints), therefore the argument is over-ridden in this case:
+By default GLFW creates an OpenGL surface for a new window which needs to be disabled for a Vulkan-based application.
+However the argument for the `DISABLE_OPENGL` hint is irritatingly the opposite of what one would expect (and all the others), therefore the argument is over-ridden in this case:

 ```java
 public enum Hint {